jogendra/example-ios-apps/README.md

 * [Edhita](https://github.com/tnantoka/edhita) - Open source text editor written for iOS in Swift
 * [5Calls](https://github.com/5calls/ios) - iOS app for 5Calls.org
 * [BoardBank](https://github.com/richardxyx/BoardBank) -  Money Manager for Board Games
 * [TumCampusApp](https://github.com/TCA-Team/iOS) - An iOS app for and from students at Technical University of Munich.
 * [Swift 30 Projects](https://github.com/soapyigu/Swift30Projects) -  30 mini Swift Apps for self-study
 * [crime mapper](https://github.com/swwol/CrimeMapper) - A data visualisation tool that adds publicly available crime data from UK police forces to an interactive map
 * [VPN On](https://github.com/lexrus/VPNOn) - A basic iOS app for VPN which can be automatically connected for a pre-specified domain
 * [WordPress for iOS](https://github.com/wordpress-mobile/WordPress-iOS) - An iOS version of the WordPress app for blogging
 * [Blurry](https://github.com/meteochu/Blurry) - A small image blur tool for iOS.
 * [Files](https://github.com/steventroughtonsmith/files-ios) - File Browser for iOS.
+* [Kickstarter](https://github.com/kickstarter/ios-oss) - A Kickstarter app for iOS.

 ## Author